Intersex Peer Support Australia

 Intersex Peer Support Australia (IPSA), also known as the Androgen Insensitivity Syndrome Support Group Australia, is possibly the oldest known intersex organization, established in 1985.
 It provides peer and family support, information and advocacy.
 The group is run by volunteers, for people with intersex variations such as androgen insensitivity syndrome.
 It changed name from the Androgen Insensitivity Syndrome Support Group Australia (AISSGA) to Intersex Peer Support Australia in 2019.
+In 2024 it merged into Intersex Human Rights Australia to form InterAction for Health and Human Rights (InterAction).
+It is now a program of InterAction.

 History

 IPSA may be the oldest intersex organization, established in 1985, prior to the Androgen Insensitivity Syndrome Support Group (UK), established in 1988, and the Intersex Society of North America (ISNA) in 1993.

 IPSA was founded by Dr Garry Warne, then the Director of Paediatric Endocrinology at the Royal Children's Hospital, Melbourne.
 It is now run by a board of people with intersex variations, and parents.
 Notable members include Bonnie Hart, Phoebe Hart and Tony Briffa.
 Many members of the group took part in Phoebe Hart's 2010 autobiographical road movie, Orchids, My Intersex Adventure.